tarasyukin/Study-Projects/Journal-Club/2022/Lee-etal-2022/Research/2022_Lee_Martino_Bismark_Bentley_IMJ_Older_people_living_in_squalor.md

     - Fire safety education may have modest benefit
     - Neutering of cats has shown a reduction in animal numbers after 12 months
 1. Resource Utilisation
-    - Squalid patients typically have longer hospitalisations and discharged to supported accommodations
+    - Squalid patients typically have longer hospitalisations and discharged to supported accommodations[^shaw1996]
     - Family and caregivers experience negative emotions, and family dysfunctions  (it is not stated if this is to a higher degree)
     - Caregivers and volunteers require additional support as patients can be paranoid and demanding